How to Become a Dental Assistant in Zumbrota Minnesota

 - Preparing patients for teeth cleanings and treatments

 - Using suction equipment to clear patients’ mouths

-- Supplying instruments to dentists during procedures
+- Handing instruments to dentists during procedures

-- Readying X-ray machines and handling X-rays
+- Prepping X-ray machines and handling X-rays

 - Ordering office and dental supplies